Mole (sauce): Other

 Various types of mole sauces can be found throughout the center of Mexico toward the south.
-There is the mole michoacan from Michoacan, mole prieto from Tlaxcala, mole ranchero from Morelos, mole tamaulipeco from Tamaulipas, mole xiqueño from Xico, Veracruz and more.
+There is the mole michoacan from Michoacan, mole prieto from Tlaxcala, mole ranchero from Morelos, mole tamaulipeco from Tamaulipas, mole xiqueño from Xico, Veracruz, and more.

-Mole verde from Veracruz, where pork is covered in a sauce made from ground peanut, tomatillo, cilantro and more.
+Mole verde, from Veracruz, is made from ground peanut, tomatillo, cilantro and more, and served over pork.

 Mole pipián is a type of mole which mostly consists of ground squash seeds.
 It generally contains tomatillo, hoja santa, chili pepper, garlic and onion to give it a green hue.
 There is also a red version, which combines the squash seed with peanut, red jalapeño or chipotle, and sesame seed.
 Like other moles, it is cooked with broth and then served with poultry and pork, or sometimes with fish and vegetable.

-Mole rosa from Taxco, Guerrero, the spiciness of this version is very mild.
+Mole rosa from Taxco, Guerrero, is very mild.

-Chimole is also known as "Black Dinner" because of its dark appearance and is common in Yucatan, Mexico and Belize.
-Ingredients include spices and some black recado (achiote paste, a blend of spices commonly used in Maya cuisine) in block pieces.
-This dish was first known by Yucatec Maya, but because of the Belize's vast cultural diversity, most Belizeans are making it in their homes and for special occasions.
-The dish can be served with hot boiled egg, corn tortilla, rice or just by itself.
+Chimole is also known as "Black Dinner" because of its dark appearance and is common in Yucatán, Mexico and Belize.
+Ingredients include spices and some black recado (achiote paste, a blend of spices commonly used in Maya cuisine) in blocks.
+This dish was first known by Yucatec Maya, but because of the Belize's vast cultural diversity, most Belizeans make it in their homes and for special occasions.
+The dish can be served with hot boiled egg, corn tortilla, rice, or just by itself.

-Guacamole, from āhuacamōlli (/nah/), which literally translates to "avocado sauce", from āhuacatl (/nah/), meaning "avocado" + mōlli.
+Guacamole is a mild avocado sauce.

 Huaxmole is a mole sauce variation, which is soupy and often served over goat meat (cabrito).